Tfeinstein24/Oilfield-Calculations/README.md

 ## Acknowledgments

-* Erick XXXXX, our instructor for his support and encouragement
+* Erick Rivas, our instructor for his support and encouragement
 * Carl Posten, our "other" instructor who provides another view of coding
-* The support team at The Houston Coding Bootcamp: Michelle XXXX and Esmerelda Garcia
+* The support team at The Houston Coding Bootcamp: Michelle Bury and Esmerelda Garcia
-* The board of directors
+* The Houston Coding Bootcamp Advisory Board
 * And big *THANK YOU!* to [DrillingFormulas.com](http://www.drillingformulas.com/) for their formulas